wijayantoap/SketchApp/README.md

 used for picking the color of the pen

 Redux (https://redux.js.org/)
-to save the history and the state of canvas -- notice that it is currently only saving the sketch counter based on the number of user's stroke stroke and the actions, meanwhile the path of the sketch is saved separately
+to save the history and the state of canvas -- notice that it is currently only saving the sketch counter based on the number of user's stroke and the actions, meanwhile the path of the sketch is saved separately

 Implementation
 -------------